Darrenchenn/Model-based-software-design/Backend/README.md

 ```

 - Add current IP to cloud mongodb allow list.
-- Modify config.ini to your cloud service url and cluster name.
+- Modify config.ini and setting.py by your cloud service url and cluster name.
 - enter Backend directory.

 ```